Aleksandra Krunić: 2011–2012: WTA Tour singles debut

-2013: First major appearance
+2013: Major debut

-Krunić started the season playing at the Australian Open qualifying, losing to Maria Elena Camerin in the third set.
-At WTA events in Bogotá and Acapulco, Krunić did not qualify.
-In Irapuato, Mexico, Krunić beat Olga Savchuk for her first ITF title of the year and seventh overall, dropping no set the entire tournament.
-In clay-court season, she played four ITF tournaments and the best result was in Trnava, Slovakia when she reached the semifinal.
-There she beat top 100 player and top seed Jana Čepelová in first round, but Barbora Záhlavová-Strýcová was better in two sets in semifinal.
-At French Open she lost in three sets to Mariana Duque Marino in second qualifying round.
+Krunić started season playing at the Australian Open qualifying, losing to Maria Elena Camerin in the third set.
+At WTA Tour events in Bogotá and Acapulco, Krunić did not qualify.
+In Irapuato, Mexico, she beat Olga Savchuk for her first ITF title of the year and seventh overall, dropping not a single set in the entire tournament.
+She played four ITF clay-court tournaments and the best result was in Trnava, Slovakia when she reached semifinals beating top 100 player and top seed Jana Čepelová in the first round, but Barbora Záhlavová-Strýcová was better in two sets in the semifinal.
+At the French Open, she lost in three sets to Mariana Duque Marino in the second qualifying round.

-After missing Wimbledon, Krunić played in WTA events in Budapest and Baku without qualifying rounds.
+After missing Wimbledon, Krunić played in Tour events in Budapest and Baku without qualifying.
 In Baku, she was the only player who won a set against eventual champion Elina Svitolina.
-In doubles, Krunić played alongside Eleni Daniilidou and went to first WTA doubles final where they lost in three sets.
-US Open was the first Grand Slam tournament where she qualified for the main draw – she beat Carina Witthöft, Daria Gavrilova and Louisa Chirico to do it, all in two sets.
-But in first round, CoCo Vandeweghe was better in two sets.
-Week after US Open, she played an ITF in Trabzon, Turkey and won her last ITF title of the season, beating Stéphanie Foretz Gacon in the final.
-At the WTA events in Linz and Luxembourg City, she played qualifications.
-In Linz, she qualified but lost to lucky loser Maryna Zanevska, in three sets.
-In doubles, Krunić won three ITF titles and lost in two finals during the season.
+In doubles, Krunić played alongside Eleni Daniilidou and reached her first WTA Tour doubles final but they lost in three sets.
+US Open was the first major where she qualified for the main draw – she beat Carina Witthöft, Daria Gavrilova and Louisa Chirico, all in two sets.
+But in the first round, CoCo Vandeweghe was better in two sets.
+Week after US Open, she played an event in Trabzon, Turkey and won her last ITF title of the season, beating Stéphanie Foretz Gacon in the final.
+At the WTA Tour events in Linz and Luxembourg, she had to qualify.
+In Linz, she did it but lost to lucky loser Maryna Zanevska, in three sets.
+In doubles, Krunić won three ITF titles during the season and lost in two finals.